Pacific Lutheran University: Study away

+Partnerships

+PLU has hosted a Confucius Institute since 2020 when it took over the Confucius Institute from the University of Washington.

 Campus

 The Pacific Lutheran University campus is located six miles (10 km) south of Tacoma, Washington, in suburban Parkland, on a 156-acre (63 ha) woodland campus.
 Joint Base Lewis-McChord is less than a half-mile (800 m) west of Parkland.
 The campus is unofficially divided into two sections, upper campus and lower campus.

 Upper campus is home to many of the academic and administration buildings including the Phillip Hauge Administration Building, Mortvedt Library, Ramstad Hall and Xavier Hall.
 In 1964, the Board of Regents engaged Richard Haag—'the father of Northwest Landscape Architecture'—to design the landscape architecture plan for upper campus.
 Haag is famous for his work on Gas Works Park in Seattle, Washington and on the Bloedel Reserve on Bainbridge Island as well as the Seattle Center.

 The Mortvedt Library offers over 260,000 volumes of books as well as over 23,000 full-text journals.
 The oldest book in the PLU collection is a psalter by Johann Bugenhagen published in 1524.
 Built in 1937, Xavier Hall served as the library until the Mortvedt Library was built in 1967.
 Since then the Division of Social Sciences has been housed in Xavier.
 In 2000 Xavier underwent a $5 million renovation project that saw the addition of the Philip Nordquist Lecture Hall.
-The University Center is also located on upper campus.
-This building houses the all-campus cafeteria, called the University Commons, and the Old Main Market.
-In addition it houses the offices of Campus Ministry, Student Involvement and Leadership, Residential Life, the Diversity Center, the Scandinavian Center, Student Media, Residence Hall Association, the Associated Students of PLU (ASPLU), Dining Services, Conferences and Events, and the Chris Knutzen Lecture Hall.
+The Anderson University Center is also located on upper campus.
+This building houses the all-campus cafeteria, called The Commons, and the Old Main Market convenience store.
+In addition it houses the offices of Campus Ministry, Student Involvement and Leadership, Residential Life, the Diversity Center, the Scandinavian Center, Student Media, Residence Hall Association, the Associated Students of PLU (ASPLU), Hospitality and Dining Services, and the Chris Knutzen Lecture Hall.